jina-ai/finetuner/docs/get-started/totally-looks-like/index.md

 - it is a relatively small dataset and doesn't require training a large network from scratch.
 So we train only part of the ResNet-50 by freezing layers.
 - it consists of pairs of images that can be formed as positive pairs (same classes).
 A random image can be considered as a negative pair.
 We construct `triplet` and use the `TripletLoss`.

-After fine-tuning, the distance between positive pairs is expected to be pulled closer, while the distance between positive and negative pairs is expected to be pushed away.
+After finetuning, the distance between positive pairs is expected to be pulled closer, while the distance between positive and negative pairs is expected to be pushed away.

 ```{figure} result.png
 :width: 70%